Surgical Error Leads to Florida Woman Losing Her Kidney

 Surgeon incompetence – If a surgeon lacks the experience or skill to perform a procedure they should not attempt to do so.
 Surgeon incompetence may due to a lack of training or poor hiring procedures by the facility that the surgery was performed at.

 Surgeon negligence – Failing to know the patient’s medical history, using defective equipment, or failing to sanitize equipment are all examples of negligence.

 Poor communication – Errors in communication can result in harm to the patient during surgery.
 It may result in the surgeon operating on the wrong site, cause medication errors, or result in surgical tools not being prepared in time for the surgery.

 If you have been injured due to a surgical error, you will have to prove that the duty of care was breached by your surgeon.
 This is often done by using expert testimony regarding what a similarly trained physician would have done in the same situation.
 An experienced Florida medical malpractice attorney will be able to find an expert witness if needed, as well as determine what parties may be responsible for your injury.
 When it comes to surgical errors, multiple parties may be held liable including the surgeon, staff, and hospital or facility.

 Seek Legal Representation

-The attorneys at the Leifer Law Firm in Boynton Beach have years of experience helping our clients receive the compensation they deserve after being injured in a surgical error and we can help you too.
+The attorneys at Leifer & Ramirez in Boynton Beach have years of experience helping our clients receive the compensation they deserve after being injured in a surgical error and we can help you too.
 Contact our office today to schedule a free consultation.